volt-software/Ichor/README.md

 sudo apt install libboost1.71-all-dev libssl-dev
 ```

-# Unsupported features in Cppelix

-With this rewrite comes an opportunity to remove some features that are not used often in Celix:

-* Zip or Jar-based bundles/containers
+#### Windows

+Untested, latest MSVC should probably work.

+#### Mac

+Untested, unknown if compiler supports enough C++20.

+### Documentation

+Documentation is rather...lacking at the moment.
+Contributions are very welcome!

+### Current design focuses

+* Less magic configuration
+    * code as configuration, as much as possible bundled in one place
+* As much type-safety as possible, prefer compile errors over run-time errors.
+* Less multi-threading to prevent data races and similar issues
-* Dynamic loading of bundles
+    * Use of an event loop
+    * Where multi-threading is desired, provide easy to use abstractions to prevent issues
+* Performance-oriented design in all-parts of the framework / making it easy to get high performance and low latency
+* Fully utilise OOP, RAII and C++20 Concepts to steer users to using the framework correctly
+* Implement business logic in the least amount of code possible
+* Hopefully this culminates and less error-prone code and better time to market

+### Supported features

+The framework provides several core features and optional services behind cmake feature flags:
+* Coroutine-based event loop
+* Event-based message passing
+* Dependency Management
+* Service lifecycle management (sort of like OSGi-lite services)
+* User-space priority-based real-time capable scheduling
+* data race free communication between event loops

+Optional services:
+* Websocket service through Boost.BEAST
+* Spdlog logging service
+* TCP communication service
-* Descriptor based serialization
+* RapidJson serialization services
-* C support
+* Timer service
-    * No effort will be made to provided a C compatible layer
-    * But, a [celix shim library](https://github.com/volt-software/cppelix-celix-shim) is in the works
-* ...
+* Partial etcd service

-# Todo
+# Roadmap

-* Support parsing filter (LDAP) strings to type-safe filter currently used
+* Http server/client
+* CMake stuff to include ichor library from external project
 * expand etcd support, currently only simply put/get supported
-* Pubsub compatibility with celix
-    * ZMQ
-    * TCP
-    * TCP iovec/zerocopy
-    * websocket
-    * UDP?
-* Pubsub new interfaces
+* Pubsub interfaces
     * Kafka?
 Pulsar?
-Something COTS based.
-* RSA compatibility with celix
+Ecal?
+* Shell Commands
+* Tracing interface
+    * Opentracing?
+Jaeger?
-* ShellCommand
+* Docker integration/compilation
 * ...

-# Requirements to build Cppelix

-* Gcc 10 or newer
-* Clang 10 or newer
-* Cmake 3.12 or newer

-# Preleminary benchmark results
+# Preliminary benchmark results
 These benchmarks are mainly used to identify bottlenecks, not to showcase the performance of the framework.
-Comparisons between Cppelix, Celix and Felix will be made at a later date.
+Proper throughput and latency benchmarks are TBD.

 Setup: AMD 3900X, 3600MHz@CL17 RAM, ubuntu 20.04
 * Start best case scenario: 10,000 starts with dependency in ~1,000 ms